IanMitchell/IanMitchel1/public/projects/IanMitchel1.md

 ### Website Features

 When I first started thinking about what I wanted to showcase on the website, there was a lot of feature creep.
 Having a mini Seattle drawn on canvas (the weather would update dynamically based on what they actually were experiencing) was a neat idea, but hard to blend into the main website design.
-Plus, my artistic ability wasn't quite up to par for that.
 Other features I decided to veto was a list of books I was reading, music I liked, etc. I started with what you might call a portal, and slimmed down the idea to a portfolio.
 The website would mainly serve as a list of projects I was working on or had worked on in the past.

 After deciding on the features, I needed to decide on the technology powering it.
 Having a database seemed like overkill.
 I also wanted to try something I hadn't done before, so I decided to use a file based structure.

-I went with Node.js because it is a rising star in the web development community, and I didn't have any experience with it at the time.
+I initially went with Node.js because it is a rising star in the web development community, and I didn't have any experience with it at the time.
 I felt that Ruby on Rails was a little too much overhead for the website I had planned.

-**2/15/2013 Update:** Due to hosting issues, I have recently rewritten my website to use Sinatra.
+Due to hosting issues, I later rewrote my website to use Sinatra.
 I absolutely love the framework for smaller websites!
-I still have my [original website repository up](https://github.com/ianmitchell/ianmitchel1-node), if you wish to see the code.
+I still have my [original Node.js website repository up](https://github.com/ianmitchell/ianmitchel1-node), if you wish to see the code.

 ### Future Plans